Akapan Pyramid

 Beyond Willkakuti, Aymara Yatiris perform mesa offerings to Pachamama at the broader site, and challa ceremonies — ritual libations — maintain the reciprocal relationship between community and earth.
 These practices connect to a cosmological tradition that predates the Tiwanaku state and persists well beyond it.

 Stand on the Akapana's summit area and face east toward the Quimsachata peaks.
-Consider that every stone, every channel, every layer of gravel within the structure beneath you was placed to be those mountains — to perform their function of bringing water from sky to earth.
+Consider that every stone, every channel, every layer of gravel beneath you was placed to be those mountains.
 Hold this thought long enough for it to shift from information to sensation.
 The pyramid is not a representation.
 It is a participation.

 Find one of the exposed stone drainage channels on the pyramid's flanks.
-Follow its course with your eyes.
-Imagine water — collected from the sky on the summit, descending through seven levels, emerging underground, flowing toward the lake.
-The Tiwanaku engineered this cycle not because they needed drainage but because they understood themselves as responsible for the continuation of the world's fundamental processes.
+Follow its course with your eyes and imagine the water once descending through it toward the lake.
+The Tiwanaku built this not from need but because they understood themselves as responsible for the continuation of the world's fundamental processes.
 What would it mean to feel that responsibility?

 If visiting outside the Willkakuti period, walk the full perimeter of the Akapana's base before climbing.
 Notice how the structure's profile changes — how the eroded tiers catch light differently from each angle.
 The slowness required by the altitude is, in this case, an ally.